PopcornRoastery/pr-dotcom/source/community/index.md

 - __Content that YOU want.__ Over time, we learn what you want, so that's what we deliver.
 - __Results.__ As our coffee gets better, we'll let you know.

-## How do you join the Popcorn Roastery community?
+## How do you join the DIY Roasters community?

 ### Subscribe to Our Newsletter

-Our email newsletter is the first place we let our community know about new content, resources, and changes to Popcorn Roastery.
+Our email newsletter is the first place we let our community know about new content, resources, and changes to DIY Roasters.
 All we need is your first name and email address.

 <form action="//popcornroastery.us16.list-manage.com/subscribe/post?u=e1eafbc09286a2e130122d83e&amp;id=76b6aec1e7"
     class="form-inline" method="post" target="_blank" role="form" novalidate>